ocoulson/ocoulson.github.io/_posts/2021-05-17-scala-3-zio-http-caliban.md

 title: Trying Scala 3 with zio-http and Caliban
 ---

+Writing a simple GraphQL application to try out Scala 3 and some ZIO-based libraries

 I decided to write this post after having fun putting together a little toy project when I wanted to try out some of the new Scala 3 features, since it was finally released 3.0.0 FINAL, a few days ago.

 Having recently been using a fair bit of ZIO in projects and also working on a GraphQL api using Sangria, I decided it would be fun to have a go at using [Caliban](https://ghostdogpr.github.io/caliban/), a GraphQL library making use of ZIO.